 The use of Big Data over a network cluster has become a major application in multiple industries.
 The wide use of MapReduce and Hadoop technologies is proof of this evolving technology, along with the recent rise of Apache Spark, a data processing engine written in Scala programming language.
+Before diving into this topic, let's see what is big data, and the types of big data.

 Scala is a general purpose object-oriented programming language, similar to Java programming.
 Scala is an acronym for “Scalable language” meaning its capabilities can grow along the lines of your requirements & also there are more technologies built on scala.